SUNDEK has been staining beautiful interior concrete floors for more than 50 years.

 For a customized look, try SunH20.
 This water based concrete stain can be layered and combined with many different colors.

-For a faster drying time and economical say to color concrete, try SunDye.
+For a faster drying time and economical way to color concrete, try SunDye.
 It can be used in combination with water (for more color variation) or acetone (for a darker monotone look).

 Read about the difference between staining and dying concrete.

-Contact a SUNDEK dealer for guidance on which type of concrete coloring is best for your project.
+Contact a SUNDEK contractor for guidance on which type of concrete coloring is best for your project.

 No floor is maintenance free, but maintaining a stained concrete floor is easy.
-The most important step you can take is to invest in a quality sealer.
+The most important step you can take is to invest in a quality concrete sealer.
+Sealers come in different sheens, from high gloss to matte.
 This will make it so that spills won’t penetrate the surface and you can easily wipe them up.
-One of our local dealers can advise you on which sealer will work best for your floor.
+You will need to reseal every few years, maybe more often in high-traffic areas.
+One of our local contractors can advise you on which sealer will work best for your floor.

 Day-to-day maintenance includes periodically sweeping and mopping your floor to reduce potential abrasion.
 SUNDEK has a guide to maintaining your concrete, which includes information on products that will help you keep your floor looking great.